alexchexes/dadata-sdk/README.md

 ### hint

 Overrides hint section above the suggestions inside the dropdown list.

-If you use it, it overrides both `suggestionsHint` and `noSuggestionsHint` hints.
-Note that currently component logic is made in a way that dropdown (where hint resides) is only shown when `noSuggestionsHint` is provided via props.
-So if you use this props to style hint when there's no suggestions, you apparently need to pass anything to `noSuggestionsHint` prop
+If you use this slot, it will overrides both `suggestionsHint` and `noSuggestionsHint` hints, even if you pass them as props.

+Also note that component logic is currently shows the dropdown (where hints reside) without suggestions only when `noSuggestionsHint` is provided via props.
+So if you use this slot to style hint when there's no suggestions, you apparently need to pass something to `noSuggestionsHint` prop to make it work.
+This will be refactored later.

 ```vue
 <template #hint>